 It is dark when mom awakens us from our nap.
 The rose painted walls are softly lit by the white world outside.
 Mom comes in and closes the wood shutters, turns on the chandelier overhead.
 The room is cold, the fire in the tiled corner fireplace, low.
 We bundle in our itchy woolen sweaters and follow mom into the hall.
 Dad comes in, snow glistening on his shoulders, dragging behind him a tall evergreen.
 He positions it into a corner of the square-shaped room where it will keep watch for the next few weeks.

-The box of fragile ornaments is brought in, as well as a box of baked goodies, and one of oranges recently received from the States.
+The box of fragile ornaments is brought in from the attic, as well as a box of baked goodies, and one of oranges recently received from the States.
 I am given permission to select an orange, which dad then peels and hands to us in slices.
 The citrus taste, so unexpected and refreshing, overtakes my taste buds.
-I am in love with this taste!
-I have never tasted anything this good!
+I am in love with this taste.
+In my seven I have never tasted anything this good.
 Of course I want more.
 We all do.

 But mom counts the oranges, making sure she has enough for the carolers stopping by.
-She threads the oranges and hangs them on the tree.
+She lines them up, threads them and hangs them on the tree.
 After the oranges comes the ribboned, golden walnuts, then the foil wrapped home-made chocolate, followed by the Christmas candy in its fancy paper, and finally the jewel-toned glass baubles.
 Mom does all the work.
 The rest of us are her audience.
 The last waxy candle is clipped to the branches and lit, and dad turns off the lights.
 We stare in silence at the enchanting beauty before us.

 My dad starts an ancient carol about the holy mother and golden pears and silver apples.
 When his voice trails off my mother starts one she’s learned at her grandmother’s knee, about lambs, treasure and holy men.
 We end the carol singing with “Silent Night, Holy Night.”